The Kennedy Space Center.

 The Saturn V is separated into its individual launch stages to give an idea of how that works, with the capsule off to the side and available for visitors to walk into.
 Much if the Saturn V complex is devoted to the Apollo missions and in particular to Apollo I (there’s a nice memorial to the astronauts lost in that disaster) and of course…Apollo XI.

 We must have heard the Apollo XI story twenty times during the tour, including and IMAX film about the actual mission.
-Which was cool in itself, but I think I would have appreciated it a bit more if I head to already heard the story so manny times.
+Which was cool in itself, but I think I would have appreciated it a bit more if I hadn’t already heard the story so many times.
 There are so many astronauts and so many missions into space to learn about various different things that I feel like the laser focus on just Apollo XI (with the occasional nod to Mercury and Alan Shepard) was not the whole picture.

 Admittedly, I was on a tour, so this may have been because of the tour design.
 Our tour guide was very knowledgeable, but I do want to take this moment to suggest that, if you decide to visit the Kennedy Space Center, do a self-guided tour instead.
 Give yourself the day and make sure to get a ticket for the bus tour while you’re there (it gets you to the Saturn V complex, which is quite a distance from the main complex).
 It will let you see other things, and gives you plenty of time to spend as much time in each of the exhibits as works for you personally.